AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: Unix
   .. index:: Windows

-  and the Task Manager under Windows.
+  and the Tasks view under Windows.
 This will terminate your debugging session and will unblock GPS.

 *My Ada program fails during elaboration.
 How can I debug it?*